egc112/OpenWRT-egc-add-on/pbr/Missing IPv6 default route in pbr_XXX tables.md

 ```

 Anyway now everything came together and it sort of works.

-But still some loose ends, when using IPv6 I am testing for `is_wan` but I should test for `is_wan6` but that does not work as the WAN interface is used instead of WAN6 which of course has a relation with also not finding the IPv6 gateway so if you decide to take this road that needs attention
-I hope you can make sense of this and forget all the ugly hacks.
+Perhaps a bit ugly as when processing the IPv6 WAN interface we actually should process WAN6 but I hope you can extract the problem from my ramblings and possible direction for a solution

 Conclusion:
 IPv6 pbr_XXX tables are missing default route as link scope interfaces cannot and do not have to deal with gateway addresses
-As a workaround try this patch:
+As a workaround have a look at this patch:
 ```
 --- pbr-1.1.7-25.bash	2024-10-17 14:57:20.322141800 +0200
 +++ pbr-1.1.7-25-egc-2.bash	2024-10-17 15:32:43.051180800 +0200